Personal public transport: Financing and pricing

 PPT is financed through a variety of mechanisms similar to other public transportation projects.
 Capital costs are usually covered through government subsidy (exceptions do exist) and there are multiple revenue streams which strive to cover operating costs.
 Revenue streams vary greatly depending on the system and attributes and laws of the area it is implemented.
 Many times government subsidies are needed to meet the operating costs.

 The pricing model of PPT encourages short trips and multiple uses over revenue.
 This pricing model prioritizes utility at the expense of revenue and is a key differentiating factor between PPT and private vehicle hire and some other modes of public transport.

 Examples

 Many bicycle sharing programs globally are examples of PPT.
-Large citywide bicycle sharing programs such as Velib, Capital Bikeshare, and BIXI Montréal all have attributes of PPT.
+Large citywide bicycle sharing programs such as Vélib', Capital Bikeshare, and BIXI Montréal all have attributes of PPT.
 Bicycle rental enterprises are not PPTs because the bicycles have to be used and returned to a single location and the pricing model encourages users to keep the bicycles out for greater lengths of time.

+A few medium to large cities have a system of Motorized scooters for individuals to ride short to medium distances.

 Some car sharing systems are also examples of PPT.